rosell-dk/webp-express/README.txt

 not see any jpeg images.

 Note:
-The plugin does not support multisite configurations.
-A donation may help fixing that more quickly ;)
+The plugin has not been tested in multisite configurations.
+It's on the roadmap!

 == Installation ==